wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-dotnet-backend-store-data-table-storage.md

 Now that you have seen how easy it is to use Table storage with .NET backend, consider exploring some other backend storage options:

-+ [Use MongoDB as a data store with your Mobile Services.NET backend](/documentation/articles/mobile-services-dotnet-backend-use-non-relational-data-store)</br>Like the tutorial you just completed, this topic shows you how to use a non-relational data store for your mobile service.
-In this tutorial, you will modify the Mobile Services quickstart project to use MongoDB instead of SQL Database as the data store.

 + [Connect to an on-premises SQL Server using Hybrid Connections](/documentation/articles/mobile-services-dotnet-backend-hybrid-connections-get-started)</br>Hybrid Connections lets your mobile service securely connect to your on-premises assets.
 In this way, you can make your on-premises data accessible to your mobile clients by using Azure.
 Supported assets include any resource that runs on a static TCP port, including Microsoft SQL Server, MySQL, HTTP Web APIs, and most custom web services.

-+ [Upload images to Azure Storage using Mobile Services](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-upload-data-blob-storaged)</br>Shows you how to extend the TodoList sample project to let you upload images from your app to Azure Blob storage.
++ [Upload images to Azure Storage using Mobile Services](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-upload-data-blob-storage)</br>Shows you how to extend the TodoList sample project to let you upload images from your app to Azure Blob storage.

 <!-- Anchors. -->
 [Create a non-relational store]: #create-store